Best Way to Cut Drywall – Which Tool to Use? – Reviews & Buyer’s Guide

-The jab saw is another good manual tool that serves as an accessible and affordable means of tackling a drywall cutting job for people of every skill level.
+The jab saw is another one of the best tools for cutting drywall, serving as an accessible and affordable means of tackling a drywall cutting job for people of every skill level.

 You can get a jab saw for $10 if you really put your mind to it.
 The best part though is that this tool is designed for drywall.

 Using a “jabbing” motion, this saw stabs into the material, while the saw-toothed edges allow you to continue with a smooth downward stroke.

 If you need any extra motivation to consider this tool, it’s worth mentioning that many people actually refer to the jab saw as a drywall saw.
 So there’s certainly plenty of precedence for using the jab saw for this type of job.

 Of course, the big con here is that it will require some elbow grease.
 Unfortunately, this is an issue that you’ll encounter with any manual tool.

 Jab saws also aren’t very precise.
 They make a big mess and leave rough edges behind.
 Since drywall stays behind the scenes, this isn’t always an issue.
 For some jobs though, it certainly will be.

 Still, if you want to save money and avoid the expense and liability of power tools, the trade-off will be worthwhile.